jrfaudree/HOM/rq.md

 - When did Islamic Empire first enter Spain?
 - Tell us about Gerard of Cremona and Adelard of Bath.
 - When did the printing press arrive in Europe?
-- Describe the role of the cities of Toledo and Sicily in the development of mathematics in Europe.
+- Describe the role of the Spanish city of Toledo and Southern Italy including Sicily in the development of mathematics in Europe.

 Section 6.2